Credibility Snapshot

 Hi, I’m Alexandra Te Riele – travel enthusiast, storyteller, teacher.
 I’m also a bit of a camera-shy amateur photographer (Ironic, I know).

 Over the years, I’ve learned that the best travel stories come from slow travel, embracing the unexpected and finding joy in the inevitable mishaps along the way.
 The strangest things make the best stories!
-To me, travel is about going at your own pace, laughing through the challenges and collecting memories – even if my knees don’t always thank me for it.
+To me, travel is about going at your own pace, laughing through the challenges and collecting memories – even if my feet don’t always thank me for it.

 Our children, now young adults, are off exploring the world on their own travel adventures – sometimes making our own journeys look tame by comparison.
 Whenever they join us on a trip, they bring a fresh spark of joy, laughter and energy to our family travels.
 And they even forgive us for waiting until they were adults to start going big with our adventures.